-Step 1: A written statement of the complaint shall be prepared by the Complainant, signed, and submitted to the Compliance Officer or their administrative-level designee.
-The District has a form, 411-Exhibit (1), available for this purpose at go.ecasd.us/BullyReport.
-The Compliance Officer shall investigate or coordinate an appropriate investigation of the issue(s) and, in a manner consistent with applicable student records laws, issue a written determination to the Complainant and any other appropriate parties indicating the extent to which the complaint was or was not substantiated and including such other information as may be appropriate under the circumstances.
-This initial, written administrative determination shall normally be made within 45 days of the filing of the statement of the complaint, although some matters may require additional time.
-If a complaint presents particularly complex or serious allegations, the Compliance Officer may immediately involve the District Administrator in deciding how to proceed to an initial administrative determination of the complaint.
+Step 1: A written statement or oral submission of the formal complaint shall be prepared by the Complainant, and submitted to the Compliance Officer or their administrative-level designee.
+The District has a form, , available for this purpose, titled "Formal Student Bullying, Discrimination, and/or Harassment Reporting Form found atwww.ecasd.us/District/Forms.
+Within 10 days, the Compliance Officer shall determine whether to dismiss or investigate the complaint based on the information provided in the complaint.
+Upon a decision to investigate, the Compliance Officer shall investigate or coordinate an appropriate investigation of the complaint(s) and, in a manner consistent with applicable policies and student records laws, issue a written determination to the Complainant and any other appropriate parties indicating the extent to which the complaint was or was not substantiated and including such other information as may be appropriate under the circumstances.
+During the investigative process, informal resolutions may be sought, and supportive measures may be implemented.
+This initial, written administrative determination shall normally be made within 90 days of the filing of the formal complaint, although some matters may require additional time.
+If a complaint presents particularly complex or serious allegations, the Compliance Officer may immediately notify the parties of the complaint and involve the District Administrator in deciding how to proceed to an initial administrative determination of the complaint.

-Step 2: If any actual party in interest to the complaint (including any alleged victim/target or any alleged responsible party) wishes to appeal an initial administrative determination of a formal complaint, they may submit a signed statement of appeal to the District Administrator.
+Step 2: If any actual party in interest to the complaint (including any alleged victim/target or any alleged responsible party) wishes to appeal the administrative determination of a formal complaint, they may submit a signed statement of appeal to the District Administrator.
+Details about the appeals process and requirements are found under the appropriate policy that applies to the misconduct.
+Appeals must be submitted to the Compliance Office and/or District Administrator within 5 school days of the date of the administrative determination.
 After conducting any further inquiry into the matter that the District Administrator deems appropriate, the District Administrator shall formulate a conclusion and respond in writing to the appeal.
 The response will normally be issued within 10 school days.
 If the District Administrator was involved in making the initial determination, the request for appeal shall be treated as a request for consideration.